SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ### Brief explanation of the method
 The approach uses a model to control the environment.
-This family of methods are called Model Predictive Control (MPC).
+This family of methods is called Model Predictive Control (MPC).
 At each interaction with the real environment, the optimal action is obtained through an iterative approach.
 The model is used to evaluate certain actions over a fixed time horizon by simulating the environment.
 This simulation is used several times with different actions at each interaction with the real world to find the optimal actions in the time horizon window.